justn-dev/justn-dev/README.md

 ## <img src="https://i.imgur.com/g4uAchW.gif" width="30" /> ABOUT ME
 💬 Ask me anything: (xaytrong2002@gmail.com)
 ## Quote of the day:
-<em>&quot;You don't have to move mountains.
-You'll change the world simply by being a warm, kind-hearted human being.&quot;</em> <br>
+<em>&quot;Everything great that has ever happened to humanity has begun as a single thought in someone's mind.&quot;</em> <br>
-— Anita Krizzan
+— Yanni

 ⚡ Fun fact: <em><strong>No pain, no gain</strong></em>